-The electro-house DJ, who recently released a three-song EP titled "It's the End of the World As We Know It," will play the Ultra Music Festival in March.
+The electro-house DJ, who released a three-song EP titled "It's the End of the World As We Know It," played the Ultra Music Festival in 2013.
 He spoke to us during a phone interview.

 You're known for a crazy, lively show — spraying champagne and crowd-surfing.
 But what are you like?

 When I'm doing my show, I'm the performer.
 When I'm off, I'm someone kind of completely different.
 I'm not spraying champagne while I'm walking through the hallway. … Like, when I'm onstage, I'm expressing myself in a way that I could never do if I wasn't on the stage. … I love doing it, that's why I do it so much.
 It's my passion.

 How do you prepare for that shift onstage?

 It really starts in the studio. ….
 I have to be 100 percent behind these records that I'm producing, otherwise it's not really worth it to me. … When you play these tours, you're looking for that connection.
 When you find that connection, you feel accomplished.

 Where do you go to hang out when you come home?

 I love Sushi Doraku, my brother's restaurant in Brickell.
 I love going all over the place — the ocean, whenever I get a chance, hanging out with the sharks.
 I always play at Mansion when I play clubs.
 Sandwicherie, I love that spot.
 There's a place called Thrive, a 90-percent vegan spot.

 Tell me about your new EP.